Marlene Kanga

-Marlene Kanga is an Australian engineer, entrepreneur, and diversity activist, who was awarded Queens Birthday honours in 2022.
-She was appointed an officer of the Order of Australia for her substantial service to Engineering, particularly as a global leader and role model to women to professional organisations, and to business.
+Marlene Kanga is an Australian engineer, entrepreneur, and diversity champion, who was awarded Queens Birthday honours in 2022.
+She was appointed an officer of the Order of Australia for her distinguished substantial service to Engineering, particularly as a global leader and role model to women to professional organisations, and to business.

-Early life, education and career
+Education

 Kanga obtained a Bachelor of Technology at the Indian Institute of Technology, Bombay.
 She was then awarded a Masters of Science in Chemical Engineering, at Imperial College, University of London, and a PhD at Macquarie University, Sydney.

+Career

+Kanga is a chemical engineer, who specialised in process and system safety engineering at Imperial College London.
+She provided significant leadership in the area of process and safety risk engineering in Australia and New Zealand, in high hazard industries.
+She developed the seminal documents for process safety regulation for New South Wales, adopted throughout Australia that informed similar regulations in New Zealand and Singapore.

 Kanga was president of the World Federation of Engineering Organisations in 2017-2019, which represents 100 Engineering institutions and around 30 million engineers around the world.
 She was a member of the national council of Engineers Australia from 2007 to 2014 and Chair and National President of Engineers Australia in 2013.

-As President of WFEO she successfully led the proposal for the UNESCO member states to unanimously declare 4th March, the founding day of the Federation, as World Engineering Day for Sustainable Development, in November 2019, now celebrated around the world.
+As President of WFEO she successfully led the proposal for the UNESCO member states to unanimously declare 4 March, the founding day of the Federation, as World Engineering Day for Sustainable Development, in November 2019, now celebrated around the world.

 She led WFEO in collaboration with the International Engineering Alliance for the review of the engineering education benchmarks, the Graduate Attribute and Professional Competency Framework, that underpin the multilateral mutual recognition of engineering education qualifications and professional credentials by the signatories of the Alliance.
 The review incorporates many significant changes including the need for engineering to consider the impact of their work on the United Nations Sustainable Development Goals, a broader definition of ethics in engineering and a commitment to diverse and inclusive practices.

+Kanga established and chairs the WFEO Academy to provide professional development opportunities for engineers around the world, at no cost, and to build engineering capacity and capabilities in the global south south.
+Kanga is a founding editor, Engineering Education Review, the first English-language journal in engineering education in China, based at Tsinghua University.

-Kanga has held a number of leadership roles at Engineers Australia including National President from 2013-2014, chair of the International Committee from 2014 to 2016 and chair of the National Committee for Women in Engineering in 2008-2009.
+Kanga has held a number of leadership roles at Engineers Australia, including national president from 2013-2014, chair of the International Committee from 2014 to 2016 and chair of the National Committee for Women in Engineering in 2008-2009.